Digital Overview - Arts Marketing and Audience Engagement in the 21st Century: Building the Capacity of Pennsylvania’s Cultural Sector

 As the National Arts Marketing Project (NAMP) Manager, Laura is in charge of overseeing the programmatic development and execution of a suite of services in the areas of marketing, media and audience engagement, including the annual NAMP Conference.
 Prior to joining Americans for the Arts in September 2010, she was responsible for planning a variety of events for undergraduate students at Brown University in Providence, RI.
 She has also worked coordinating European and American painting auctions in Dalllas, TX.
 Laura holds a B.A from Fordham University in art history and M.A. in art history from Brooklyn College.

-Norah G. Johnson oversees activities that aim to extend and deepen the PCA’s fulfillment of its mission to foster the excellence, diversity and vitality of the arts in the commonwealth.
-She is currently working with AFTA’s National Arts Marketing Project to bring to life Arts Marketing and Audience Engagement in the 21st Century: Building Capacity of Pennsylvania’s Cultural Sector.
+Norah G. Johnson oversees activities that aim to extend and deepen the Pennsylvania Council on the Arts' (PCA) fulfillment of its mission to foster the excellence, diversity and vitality of the arts in the commonwealth.
+She is currently working with Americans for the Arts’ National Arts Marketing Project to bring to life Arts Marketing and Audience Engagement in the 21st Century: Building Capacity of Pennsylvania’s Cultural Sector.
 Johnson’s past projects at the PCA include an exhibit of Pennsylvania textiles, and a video on the history of the Pennsylvania arts community’s 50-year+ relationship with the National Endowment for the Arts.
 Prior to joining the PCA, Johnson worked in user experience design and research for Andculture, based in Harrisburg, PA.

 National Arts Marketing Project (NAMP) Associate